-It happens all the time.
-Whether you know it or not!
+It happens all the time, whether you know it or not!

 This week a kind reader brought to my attention a situation she was in.
-She had discovered that a friend had forwarded an email where she had shared personal information about a situation she was going through with her boyfriend.
+She had discovered that a friend had forwarded an email where she had shared personal information about a problem she was going through with her boyfriend.

 Trust is nearly impossible to regain.

 When someone sends you an email, they tacitly consider it for your eyes only.
 And so should you.
 Now, there are exceptions, such as threatening or otherwise illegal communications.
 But, of course, you should forward emails of that nature to authorities.
 Or even in this case where another friend exposed the nefarious activities of another.